781flyingdutchman/background_downloader/README.md

 The downloader will only store the file upon success (so there will be no partial files saved), and if so, the destination is overwritten if it already exists, and all intermediate directories will be created if needed.

 Note: the reason you cannot simply pass a full absolute directory path to the downloader is that the location of the app's documents directory may change between application starts (on iOS), and may therefore fail for downloads that complete while the app is suspended.
+You should therefore never store permanently, or hard-code, an absolute path.

 ## Monitoring progress while downloading